 - If you want to be fancy, melt equal parts dark chocolate and coconut oil in a double boiler and dip each cookie halfway.
 OR, drizzle on top after dipping the bottom into the melted chocolate mixture.

 - For crispier, lighter macaroons, increase the amount of coconut to 5 cups.

 - Add 2 Tablespoons of organic dark cocoa powder to the batter to turn this recipe into chocolate coconut macaroons.

 - Wrap the coconut mixture around a whole almond (or a whole almond and a piece of chocolate!)

-Suppose you decide to make these coconut macaroons or any variation that we’ve suggested or, better yet, your very own take.
-Why not take a photo and share it with us using #waxingkararecipes on Instagram.
+Suppose you make these coconut macaroons, any variation we’ve suggested, or your take.
 We love seeing your photos!
+Why not share a photo with us using #waxingkararecipes on Instagram?

 Coconut Macaroons Recipe